-12.2.1 Advanced
+6.2.1 Advanced

 It is possible to include or exclude the effects of more parameters than is accessible by the user interface.
 These parameters and can only be changed by modifying the input file manually in an ascii editor.
+Generally, it is not recommended to change these values.

 The parameters are written as follows in the input file:

-Include Undertow Include (1) or exclude (0) the shear stress associated with wave breakina.
+Include_Undertow Include (1) or exclude (0) the shear stress associated with wave breaking.

-Per default Include Undertow = 1.
+Per default Include_Undertow = 1.

-Include advective terms Include (1) or exclude (0) the sediment transport due to the stokes drift, i.e. the mass transport between wave trough or wave crest (Eul) Per default Include advective tems = Include Streaming Terms

-Include return current Include (1) or exclude (0) the wave induced mass transport, the discharge in the surface rollers and the wave induced streaming in the calculation of the mean flow.
+- Include_advective_terms Include (1) or exclude (0) the sediment transport due to the stokes drift, i.e. the mass transport between wave trough or wave crest (Eul) Per default Include_advective_terms = Include_Streaming_Terms - Include_return_current Include (1) or exclude (0) the wave induced mass transport, the discharge in the surface rollers and the wave induced streaming in the calculation of the mean flow.
 The gradients in the water surface elevations in the x and y directions are not known beforehand and are found through iteration to obtain the prescribed fluxes.

-Per default Include_return current = 1
+Per default Include_return_current = 1

-12.3 Wave Parameters
+6.3 Wave Parameters